johannes87/Hotspot-Menubar/Roadmap.md

 **Besides all TODOs mentioned in the source code:***

+* Add a user preference option to hide the menubar icon
+*   * Make it hidden when not connected
+*   * Make preferences accessible when not connected

+* Add notification message when 100 MB (set by user, maybe on first launch) are transferred

+# Done

+* Gather data on how much data has been transferred on the interface used for tethering

 * Design a user interface for showing the data used/transferred per session
     * Show "This session: %d MB" in menuitem